Romy London

 Hold your onion up to check for signs of freshness like crisp rings and a neutral smell.

-❄️ How to Store Onions for the Best Results
+❄️ How to Store Onions for Maximum Freshness

-Proper storage is key to extending the shelf life of onions and keeping them fresh.
-Different types of onions might have slightly different storage needs, but these general tips will help you get the most out of your onions:
+Proper storage is key to extend the shelf life of onions and keeping them fresh.

-• Store whole onions in a cool, dry place with good air circulation, like a pantry or cellar.
+Best location: Store in a cool, dark, dry place with plenty of air circulation - such as a pantry, cupboard, or cellar.

 Several whole onions in and next to grocery packaging, with natural shadows.